matbmp/SvelteStarter/README.md

 # SvelteStarter

-This is a starter project including Tailwind, Flowbite and static adapter.
+This is a starter project including Tailwind, SkeletonUI and static adapter.

 ## Developing